mkram17/RC-Car/README.md

-# RC Car — Receiver
+# RC Car

-This directory contains the firmware and documentation for the RC car receiver module.
+This directory contains the firmware and documentation for the RC car I made during the summer of 2026.
+It took me ~3 weeks, and gave me experience with electrical circuits, arduino, C++, and CAD/3D printing.
+I also learned how to use RF transceivers, a multimeter, potentiometers, a L298N motor controller, Arduino Nano/Nano Every, and Fusion.

 ## Overview

-The receiver reads radio (or other transport) commands and translates them into motor and steering outputs.
-It's implemented for an embedded board using PlatformIO.
+The transmitter sends info about joystick position.
+The receiver reads radio commands and translates them into motor and steering outputs.

 ## Hardware